 The Low-Income Distributed Generation Incentive sub-program is intended to provide funding for photovoltaic projects located on individual homes and multi-unit residential buildings.
 In addition to the requirements of the Adjustable Block Program, qualifying projects will be subject to the additional low-income consumer protections outlined in Section 8.14.
 As described in Section 8.15.4, 25% of available funding in this sub-program will be targeted to environmental justice communities.
+In approving and modifying the First Revised Plan, the Commission noted that multi-faceted challenges to participation in this sub-program must be addressed.
+The Agency has worked with stakeholders to develop improvements to this sub-program.550 The Agency notes that although participation in the Low-Income Distributed Generation sub-program has increased, the majority of funds in the sub-program remained unspent at the end of each program year.
+The Agency and

-559 See Docket No. 17-0838, Final Order dated April 3, 2018 at 155; see also Appendices E-3-a and E-3-b.
+549 See Docket No. 17-0838, Final Order dated April 3, 2018 at 155; see also Appendices E-3-a and E-3-b.